mumbleskates/bilrost/README.md

 Message fields are converted to the corresponding struct type.
 The table of field modifiers above applies to message fields, except that `proto3` message fields without a modifier (the default) will be wrapped in an `Option`.
-Typically message fields are unboxed. `prost` will automatically box a message field if the field type and the parent type are recursively nested in order to avoid an infinite sized struct.
+Typically message fields are unboxed. `bilrost` will automatically box a message field if the field type and the parent type are recursively nested in order to avoid an infinite sized struct.

 #### Oneof Fields

 Oneof fields convert to a Rust enum.
-Protobuf `oneof`s types are not named, so `prost` uses the name of the `oneof` field for the resulting Rust enum, and defines the enum in a module under the struct.
+Protobuf `oneof`s types are not named, so `bilrost` uses the name of the `oneof` field for the resulting Rust enum, and defines the enum in a module under the struct.
 For example, a `proto3` message such as: